 How EcoAct Can Help

-Currently, there are limited CORSIA-eligible credits available because only two standards have been approved to generate EEUs, and few countries have established processes for applying corresponding adjustments to projects.
-Negotiations on Article 6 of the Paris Agreement at COP29 in November 2024 will clarify these processes, increasing the supply of EEUs.
+Currently, there are limited CORSIA-eligible credits available as few countries have established processes for applying corresponding adjustments to projects.
+However, after successful negotiations on Article 6 of the Paris Agreement at COP29, the supply of EEUs will expand significantly in 2025.
 As supply grows, organizations outside the aviation sector may also seek CORSIA-eligible credits, which are expected to trade at a premium.

-EcoAct’s Carbon Market specialists can guide you through the complexities of the voluntary carbon market, including CORSIA rules, UN negotiations, and the evolution of influential climate frameworks such as the Science Based Targets Initiative (SBTi).
+EcoAct’s Carbon Market specialists can guide you through the complexities of the voluntary carbon market, including CORSIA rules, UN negotiations, and the evolution of influential frameworks such as the Integrity Council for the Voluntary Carbon Market (ICVCM).
 We help build robust carbon credit portfolios based on regulatory and voluntary offsetting requirements, budget constraints, and project preferences.
 Additionally, we can assess the financial case for engaging in different spot market procurement models or developing carbon projects of your own.

 Get in touch with EcoAct experts to navigate the complexities of CORSIA and ensure your airline is prepared for current and future compliance requirements